-The hospital has four admission wards, a nurse led psychiatric intensive care unit (PICU) and a low secure unit (LSU).
-Service users are supported by a variety of healthcare workers including nurses, doctors and allied health professionals including psychologists, art therapists, physiotherapists, occupational therapists and sports exercise therapists.
+The hospital has four admission wards, a nurse-led psychiatric intensive care unit (PICU) and a low secure unit (LSU).
+Service users are supported by a variety of healthcare workers including nurses, doctors and allied health professionals such as psychologists, art therapists, physiotherapists, occupational therapists and sports exercise therapists.

 Telephone – 01452 894500

 Abbey Ward is an eighteen bed acute admission ward for service users who primarily reside in the Stroud and Cotswold localities.
 The ward works closely with the Crisis Team based in Stroud.

 Dean ward provides an Acute Admission facility for female Service Users who primarily reside in Cheltenham and the North Cotswolds.
 The ward works closely with the Cheltenham Crisis Home Treatment team.
 Service Users from the Forest of Dean area working with the Gloucester Crisis Home Treatment Team are also admitted to the ward.